-- Master's degree in applied biostatistics at Harvard School of Public Health
+- Master's degree in applied biostatistics at Harvard T.H.
+Chan School of Public Health

 |A 60-credit HSPH master of science program in applied biostatistics.||Biostatistics Training|

-The HSPH Biostatistics Department offers training in statistical theory and a variety of methods commonly used in the field of biostatistics, including probability, statistical inference, statistical methods, linear and logistic regression, survival analysis, longitudinal analysis, clinical trials, statistical genetics, computational biology, health decision sciences, and related areas.For more information about this program, please visit the Department of Biostatistics listing in the HSPH catalog.
+The Harvard T.H.
+Chan School of Public Health Biostatistics Department offers training in statistical theory and a variety of methods commonly used in the field of biostatistics, including probability, statistical inference, statistical methods, linear and logistic regression, survival analysis, longitudinal analysis, clinical trials, statistical genetics, computational biology, health decision sciences, and related areas.For more information about this program, please visit the Biostatistics Student Handbook.